 - Calgary Stampeders: AKA the Stamps.
 Founded in 1935, this team was originally called the Calgary Broncs.
 Its main rival is Edmonton; however, Saskatchewan has also been listed as a rival in recent years, but its animosity was not for Calgary itself but for its star player, Henry Burris; Burris was traded away in 2012, eliminating this reason for heat with Rider fans.
 However, the sheer number of former Saskatchewan residents in Calgary (thus Riders fans at McMahon Stadium) and the memory of previous venom often leads to friction when the teams play in Calgary.
 A fight in the stands will erupt during most games.

 - Saskatchewan Roughriders: AKA the Riders.
-Founded in 1910 and based in Saskatchewan's provincial capital of Regina.
+Founded in 1910 and based in Regina, Saskatchewan's provincial capital.
 Not usually a successful team (it took the team over a half-century since their founding to clench their first Grey Cup), though there have been seasonal exceptions, the Riders are nevertheless known for their absolutely devoted fans, to the point of being called the Canadian counterpart of the Green Bay Packers.note The number of Saskatchewan residents who moved to Alberta for work meant that Roughriders merchandise like jackets, hats and flags have been nearly as common in cities like Edmonton and Calgary as merchandise of those cities' own teams.
 Their major rival is Winnipeg, (often) crossing division lines, especially after an incident in which a Winnipeg player recalled a provincial stereotype in an interview and referred to the Saskatchewan population as "banjo-pickin' inbreds"note .
 However, much like Toronto, they also hate nearly every other team in the league for some grudge or another.
 For many years, the Riders were one of two similarly-named teams in the CFL.
 From the 1950s (when Canada's Eastern and Western leagues merged into the modern CFL) through 1996, the 'Riders co-existed with the Ottawa Rough Riders.